rocastem_packaging

 ✅ Reduced frequency of mechanical aeration.

-Think of it as preventative maintenance—avoiding the turf collapse that follows years of reactive fixes.
+Think of it as preventative maintenance - avoiding grass failure that follows years of reactive fixes.

 Myth Fact

-It’s just another wetting agent.
-Rocastem does what wetting agents can’t—support root function and restructure soil.
+It’s just another penetrant.
+Rocastem does what penetrants and wetting agents can’t - support root function and restructure soil pore space.

 It’s only for winter play.
-It improves turf health year-round by balancing oxygen and moisture.
+It improves turf health year-round by enabling better balancing of oxygen and moisture.

 You need to see puddles to justify use.
 Compaction and blocked porosity start well before visible symptoms.
 Rocastem is most effective as a preventative tool, not a last resort.

-For those who believe aeration is essential, Rocastem proves it doesn’t always require a tine.
+For those who believe and know that aeration is essential, Rocastem proves it doesn’t always require a tine.

 ///// DON'T MISS YOUR FREE TURF PROFESSIONAL MONTHLY REPORT – SIGN UP BELOW ///// ↓↓↓